-The subject is several blocks west of the University of Michigan Central Campus.
-The University of Michigan is a State college, with undergraduate, graduate programs and nationally recognized Law and Business Schools.
-Enrollment levels have remained strong, increasing at a slow but steady pace over the last 15 years to a current student body of just under 40,000 persons.
-The University of Michigan Medical Center, the largest teaching and research facility in the Midwest, is a sprawling hospital campus that dominates the south side of the Huron River, running nearly a quarter-mile from end to end.
-Together, the University and the U of M Medical Center are the largest employers in Washtenaw County.
+The University of Michigan central campus and Campus Commercial District are located less than a mile southeast of the subject.
+The University of Michigan is a state university, with a student body of approximately 44,000 persons, offering undergraduate- and graduate-level programs, having nationally recognized Law and Business schools.
+The University of Michigan Medical Center, the largest teaching and research facility in the Midwest, is a sprawling hospital campus that dominates the south side of the Huron River, approximately one half mile northeast of the subject.
+Together, the University and Medical Center are the largest employers in Washtenaw County, with over 33,000 employees in combination.